Custom Molded Rubber Parts for Automobiles

 Tests conducted on custom rubber products include:

-• Compression set: To determine how much the material can recover after deformation.
+• Compression set: Compression set is to determine how much the material can recover after deformation.

 • Hardness: Some applications need hard materials while others don’t.